 Professor Wolcher joined the faculty in 1986, after nine years of law practice with the firm of Pettit & Martin, in San Francisco, and three years on the faculty of the Rutgers-Camden Law School, in New Jersey.
-His primary research interests lie in the fields of philosophy of law, legal and political theory, and human rights.
+His primary research interests are in the fields of philosophy of law, legal and political theory, and human rights.
 Holding an undergraduate degree in history from Stanford University, he graduated magna cum laude from Harvard Law School in 1973, where he was an editor of the Harvard Law Review.

-The author of more than fifty articles, essays and book chapters, his most recent book, Law's Task: The Tragic Circle of Law, Justice and Human Suffering, was published in 2008 by Ashgate, and his book Beyond Transcendence in Law and Philosophy was published in 2005 by Routledge-Cavendish (Birkbeck Law Press).
-He was recently awarded the Fulbright-Tocqueville Distinguished Chair in American Studies for the fall semester of 2009 at University of Cergy-Pontoise School of Law, located near Paris, France.
+The author of more than fifty articles, essays and book chapters, his book Law's Task: The Tragic Circle of Law, Justice and Human Suffering was published in 2008 by Ashgate, while his book Beyond Transcendence in Law and Philosophy was published in 2005 by Routledge-Cavendish (Birkbeck Law Press).
+He is currently working on a book entitled The Ethics of Justice without Illusions, scheduled for publication by Routledge in 2015 or early 2016.